redmacdev1988/photoFrontend/README.md

 In the best case scenerio, its O(log n) + O(p) where there is only one match.
 You basically step down into the tree until you find that ONE match.

-In the worse case secenerio, the root has a match.
-Thus, your whole tree potentically may start with your pattern, and thus, you'll have to traverse every node.
+In the worse case secenerio, every node is a match.
 This is O(n * p).

 ### Search if title CONTAINS a string